FDA warns about Neptune's Fix supplements after reports of seizures and hospitalizations

 More than half of the patients suffered seizures after ingesting the products, the state's health department said.
 Some required hospitalization.
 Others showed up at hospitals with a variety of other serious symptoms, including hallucinations and vomiting.

-An FDA spokesperson did not immediately respond to a request for comment.
+An FDA spokesperson was not able to immediately provide a response to a request for comment.

 "Gas station heroin"